Kierancz/kicz/content/posts/angular-auth.md

  ```
 The convienient generate feature of the Angular CLI  automatically creates the user folder, files, imports,  declarations, and other boilderplate necesary for our new service and components, so we're ready to start adding our business logic right away!

-These next steps are optional but it'll be handy to install Material2 and FontAwesome to help style the our components later.
-You could use another styling library like ng-bootstrap but Google's Material2 is has a lot of nice animations and philosophy guiding its components and will provide a better user experience.
+These next steps are optional but it'll be handy to install Material2 and FontAwesome to help style our components later.
+You could use another styling library like ng-bootstrap but Google's Material2 has a lot of nice built in animations and philosophy guiding its components and will provide a better user experience.
+As of this writing, it's only in Beta and the docs are still under construction, but expect it to be the most compatible styling framework for Angular.

-### Install Material2 and Flexbox(Optional)
+### Install Material2 and Flexbox (Optional)
 ```console
  npm install @angular/material @angular/flex-layout --save
 ```